AkshayaMani/PSC/DEPLOY.markdown

 Be careful while collecting and releasing PSC results: the configured epsilon and delta must protect a typical user's activity over a long enough period.
 And the collection period must be long enough to aggregate usage from many users (we use multiple days).

 PSC is not designed for automated collection and results release: a long enough series of results can identify the activity of a single user.

-After configuring parameters, run Gen_Config.go:
+Choose an IP address that is accessible on the Internet on port 5100.
+Forward the After configuring parameters, run Gen_Config.go:

 ```